 In this Q&A, Colm Toibin, guest editor of the Spring 2011 issue of Ploughshares, discusses storytelling, the writing process, and more:

-The original blog post can be found here: http://blog.pshares.org/index.php/colm-toibin-on-guest-editing-ploughshares/Have you considered submitting to Ploughshares?
+The original blog post can be found here: http://blog.pshares.org/index.php/colm-toibin-on-guest-editing-ploughshares/We are always looking for great work.
+Have you considered submitting to Ploughshares?